JL-III/BuddyBonus/README.md

 - `/buddy accept` - accepts incoming request
 - `/buddy remove` - remove your buddy
 - `/buddy` - check if you have a buddy and if so, who it is.

+admin:
+- `/abuddy list` - admin command to see all buddies and requests

 Requirements:
 - players must send requests every time they log in or out (could get annoying for people who dc)